 - Download the Flutter SDK

 - Install the prerequisite developer tools (e.g. curl, zip, git)

 - Add the Flutter SDK to your system path

 - Configure XCode command line tools (for MacOS)

 For the web setup, there are a few additional steps you need to go through.

 Web developers are a spoiled bunch.
-Almost all of the functionality we’re ever gonna need in building modern web applications has already a corresponding library that implements it.
+Almost all of the functionality we’re ever gonna need in building modern web applications already has a corresponding library that implements it.
 All we have to do is learn its API and we’re good to go.

-Flutter has a pretty decent plugin system that implements most of the functionality that is commonly used in mobile apps (e.g. social login, Google Maps).
+Flutter has a pretty decent plugin system that implements most of the functionality that is commonly used in mobile apps (e.g., social login, Google Maps).

 React Native wins this because we can use almost any npm module (except for those node modules with native dependencies).